someengineering/resoto.com/docs/concepts/cloud-data-sync/index.md

 In today's fast-paced and ever-changing cloud infrastructure, keeping track of all the resources being used can be challenging.
 This is especially true for organizations with multiple teams and engineers working in multiple cloud accounts and regions.

-Resoto is a tool that regularly scrapes your cloud infrastructure to ensure that the latest information about all resources is available, no matter which cloud provider, account, or region is being used.
+Resoto is a tool that regularly extracts and transforms infrastructure data from your cloud provider and SaaS APIs to ensure that the latest information about all resources is available, no matter which cloud provider, account, or region is being used.
 By creating a snapshot of your infrastructure and storing it in an internal graph database, Resoto provides a complete and up-to-date view of _all_ your cloud resources.

 Having a complete view of your infrastructure is important since it defines the foundation for [Insights](../../reference/user-interface/index.md), [Metrics](https://some.engineering/blog/2022/06/09/building-actionable-cloud-infrastructure-metrics) and [Automation](../automation/index.md).
 It allows you to understand the current state of your infrastructure, and to identify any issues that might be present.
 Think of security vulnerabilities, compliance issues, or unused resources costing you money.
 All of that information is revealed by Resoto and available to you in a single place.